-We publish data briefs to illustrate the performance of our different products and these characterise things like the hardware usage, the error correction capability and also the throughput and latency that can be expected for these products.
+We publish data briefs to illustrate the performance of our different products and these characterize things like the hardware usage, the error correction capability and also the throughput and latency that can be expected for these products.
+In this video, our CTO Rob Maunder explains what data briefs are and how they are used.

 Each data brief contains a block diagram that illustrates clearly all the different components that are included inside that particular IP block.
 Very typically, we implement more than just the core processing but also all of the peripherals that go with that.
 So the block diagrams illustrate this.